 Who has not acted faithlessly in a weak moment?
 Has anyone not taken matters into his own hands and, in a word, denied God's sovereignty over His creation?
 But if one behaves treacherously against his wife, it is different because it is premeditated.
 It is similar to the difference between manslaughter and murder aforethought.

-According to Jesus, the man who puts away his wife also commits adultery against her (unless she has been immoral).
-Either way, anyone who marries the wife commits adultery.
-If she remarries, how can she forgive husband #1 if he repents of his sin?
-Adultery is not an unforgiveable sin but the way most pastors teach, it is.
+According to Jesus, the man who puts away his wife commits adultery against her.
+However, is she has been immoral it is not adultery on his part to put her away but he still cannot remarry.
+Either way, anyone who marries the put-away-wife commits adultery.
+If the put-away-wife remarries, how can she return to husband #1 if he repents of his sin of putting her away?
+She can, and should, forgive him but how can she return to him?